aaronpowell/aaronpowell.github.io/src/content/posts/2019-07-22-home-grown-iot-automated-devops.md

 #### Creating a Container Registry

 But this means we'll need a container registry to push to.
-I'm going to use [Azure Container Registry (ACR)](https://azure.microsoft.com/en-us/services/container-registry/?{{<cda>}}) as is integrates easily from a security stand point across my pipeline and IoT Hub, but you can use any registry you wish.
+I'm going to use [Azure Container Registry (ACR)](https://azure.microsoft.com/en-us/services/container-registry/?{{<cda>}}) as it integrates easily from a security standpoint across my pipeline and IoT Hub, but you can use any registry you wish.
 And since I'm using ACR I need it to exist.
-You could do this by clicking through the portal, but instead I want this scripted and part of my git repo so I could rebuild if needed, and for that we'll use a Resource Manager template:
+You could do this by clicking through the portal, but instead, I want this scripted and part of my git repo so I could rebuild if needed, and for that, we'll use a Resource Manager template:

 ```json
 {